 After the instrumental ‘Céilí’ takes me to a pirate ship, the ‘Song For Sorrow And Woe’ brings back Dianne’s very operatic vocals singing a melody very reminiscent of the NIGHTWISH-classic ‘Deep Silent Complete’.
 The two songs are very similar, except for the tragic bridge that XANDRIA added to the success-recipe.
 Another guest comes in at this point: MYRATH-singer Zaher Zorgati nails the oriental-sounding duet ‘Burn Me’.

-The last two songs are my favourite of this record, since Dianne shows off her wide vocal range and different styles of her singing in ‘Queen Of Hearts Reborn’, including some exciting spoken parts.
-The album ends with one more guest playing a part in the 14-minute-epic ‘Theater Of Dimensions’: FIREWIND’s Henning Basse makes an entrance with his characteristic raw-melodic singing, embodying another character in this play.
+The last two songs are my favorite of this record since Dianne shows off her wide vocal range and different styles of her singing in ‘Queen Of Hearts Reborn’, including some exciting spoken parts.
+The album ends with one more guest playing a part in the 14-minute-epic ‘Theater Of Dimensions’: FIREWIND‘s Henning Basse makes an entrance with his characteristic raw-melodic singing, embodying another character in this play.
 The title-track also includes some very progressive keyboard parts followed by a guitar solo, which leads to a playful orchestra and dialogue, peaking with Dianne’s evil laughter, before the choirs come into play again.
-The song ends with some soft lullaby by the band’s front woman.
+The song ends with some soft lullaby by the band’s frontwoman.

 One word: wow!
 XANDRIA totally outdid themselves on this record!
 The music is impeccable throughout the whole album.
-Philip Restemeier can be proud of his impressive soli in several songs, drummer Gerrit Lamm has done some of his best work here.
+Philip Restemeier and Marco Heubaum can be proud of the impressive soli in several songs, drummer Gerit Lamm has done some of his best work here.
 The songwriting, arrangements and production are obviously impressive, but the vocals on this album are the best part in my opinion.
 Alone the last track makes the whole release absolutely worth it.

 “Theater Of Dimensions” – Tracklist: